-1. Complete the required number of Program clock hours.

-- 2. Complete and submit all assigned skill practical assessments through Course Key, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+- 1. Complete the required number of Program clock hours. - 2.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the student will receive a graduation certificate.
-Students may also request an official current transcript from the school, at any time during or after graduation for a charge of \$20.00.
+Upon meeting all requirements listed above for graduation, the student will receive an official transcript.
+Students may also request an additional official transcript from the school, at any time during or after graduation for a charge of \$20.00.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/ or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.